 At the 2009 Las Vegas SEMA show, Chevrolet introduced their ZR2 Concept pickup truck.
 This truck is tricked out for off-road capability with all wheel drive and a tricked out suspension.
 Weight savings improves performance and the designers turned to carbon fiber composites.

 Exterior body panels were improved by saving weight by using carbon fiber.
 These panels include the hood, fenders, tailgate, grille, fascias, fender flares, and rocker panels.
-The hood and tailgate have used clear-coated carbon fiber to show the weave online pokies and give an interesting two-tone look to the vehicle.
+The hood and tailgate have used clear-coated carbon fiber to show the weave and give an interesting two-tone look to the vehicle.

 The interior is also reported to use carbon fiber in the dash and the door panels.